tarunsirpi/tomato_disease_prediction/README.md

 # Tomato Disease Classification

   Dataset contains images of Tomato leaves labelled in 10 categories.
+A tensorflow CNN model is trained to classify the images uploaded as one of the categories.

 ## Setup for training the model: